-Integration Content Advisor (ICA) supports from the current release( Increment 1810) the generation of Mapping artifacts for SAP Process Integration.
+Integration Advisor (IA) supports from the current release( Increment 1810) the generation of Mapping artifacts for SAP Process Integration.

 In our previous blogs we described about the ICA capabilities, how to work with the supported B2B/A2A Standard libraries and how to create customized interface definitions tailored to the business needs.

-The blog explains the steps to be executed within ICA to be able to consume the customized interface mappings for SAP Process Integration.
+The blog explains the steps to be executed within IA to be able to consume the customized interface mappings for SAP Process Integration.

 Step 1: Create message implementation guidelines (MIG) for the source and target interfaces